-- The primary production estimates used to calculate FP do not account for productivity in waters over mudflats during high tide, a situation which could add 30% more carbon to the system during ideal conditions (Headstrom 1994). - Particulate organic matter types other than phytoplankton, such as detritus and benthic microalgae, are potentially important food sources that are not considered in this analysis due to a lack of local data on which to base the analysis.

-- We assume that all shellfish are constantly feeding, which is an overestimate because (1) shellfish in intertidal areas do not feed when they are out of the water; and (2) shellfish do not always feed, for example, when total particulate matter in the water column is over 5 mg/L, gills start to clog, affecting respiration and triggering a reduction in the clearance rate (Cranford et al. 2011; Galimany et al. 2013). - Nutrient recycling by the shellfish is not considered, where excreted inorganic nutrients can be taken up by phytoplankton directly or regenerated by bacteria into inorganic nutrients that can stimulate phytoplankton growth.
+- The primary production estimates used to calculate FP do not account for productivity in waters over mudflats during high tide, a situation which could add 30% more carbon to the system during ideal conditions (Headstrom 1994). - Particulate organic matter types other than phytoplankton, such as detritus and benthic microalgae, are potentially important food sources that are not considered in this analysis due to a lack of local data on which to base the analysis. - We assume that all shellfish are constantly feeding while submerged under water, which is an overestimate because shellfish particulate consumption varies with sediment concentration.
+For example, when total particulate matter in the water column is over 5 mg/L, gills start to clog, affecting respiration and triggering a reduction in the clearance rate (Cranford et al. 2011; Galimany et al. 2013). - Nutrient recycling by the shellfish is not considered, where excreted inorganic nutrients can be taken up by phytoplankton directly or regenerated by bacteria into inorganic nutrients that can stimulate phytoplankton growth.

-CE values indicate that the amount of filtration by cultured shellfish in Arcata Bay may already be greater than 5% of the bay's flushing rate with adjacent waters, and that with the quantity of shellfish proposed by the Project and Coast Project, filtration could exceed the flushing rate (i.e., CE value of 1.32 assuming a worst-case scenario flushing rate and only rack-and-bag culture within the Project's intertidal areas).
+CE values indicate that the amount of filtration by cultured shellfish in Arcata Bay may already be greater than 5% of the bay's flushing rate with adjacent waters, and that with the quantity of shellfish proposed by the Project and Coast Project, filtration could approach the flushing rate (i.e., CE value of 0.77 assuming a worst-case scenario flushing rate and the higher of the two CRs).
 However, unlike the other metrics, it is not necessarily detrimental for an ecosystem to have CE values this high.
 CE does not account for the amount of organic matter in the water, primary production rates, and the ability of the resources being consumed to be rapidly recirculated into the ecosystem though fecal decomposition, the microbial loop, and subsequent new primary production.
 While a CE value above one indicates that the clearance rate exceeds the flushing rate, it does not answer the more pertinent question of what impact that flushing has on available amounts of carbon and phytoplankton within the ecological system.
 While all metrics must be considered together, FP and RR are better metrics to specifically address what cumulative impact the projects will have on available food resources in Humboldt Bay.

-The FP calculations based on maximum stocking density (i.e., all rack-and-bag culture for the Project) indicate that 16% of the carbon fixed by phytoplankton in the bay would be diverted to cultured shellfish and 9% would be diverted with the minimum stocking density (i.e., all cultch-on-longline culture for the Project).
-It is noteworthy that these calculations do not take into account a large portion of carbon consumed by shellfish that doesn't leave the bay when the shellfish are harvested, but is recycled in the ecosystem.
+The FP calculations based on the higher CR indicate that 9% of the carbon fixed by phytoplankton in the bay would be diverted to cultured shellfish and 5% would be diverted assuming the lower CR.
+It is noteworthy that these calculations do not take into account a large portion of carbon consumed by shellfish that doesn't leave the bay when the shellfish are harvested, but is recycled in the ecosystem7.